-Drink Water – When hiking or skiing its vitally important to keep hydrated.
+Drink Water – When hiking or skiing, it’s vitally important to keep hydrated.
 Don’t eat snow.
 Keep a Nalgene full of water next to your body to keep it warm.
-I have witnessed a man pass out from drinking ice-cold water as it hit is the vagus nerve.
+I have witnessed a man pass out from drinking ice-cold water as it hit is vagus nerve.
 At night keep your insulated water bottle with you in your sleeping bag.

-Bring a Supply of Pocket Warmers – Pocket warmers are excellent to have with you when sleeping in the snow.
+Bring a Supply of Pocket Warmers – Pocket warmers are excellent for sleeping in the snow.
 Toss one of two at the bottom of your sleeping back to keep your feet warm and toasty all through the night.
 I swear by them.

 Sleep on Layers – Another overlooked winter survival tip is to sleep on layers.
-While it’s kind of heavy to hike with, having a wool blanket folded over a couple of times under your sleeping bag or on top of an air mattress in your snow shelter is worth its weight in gold.
+While it’s kind of heavy to hike, having a wool blanket folded over a couple of times under your sleeping bag or on top of an air mattress in your snow shelter is worth its weight in gold.
 It acts as a comfortable insulator.
-A layer of leaves or pine boughs also works to keep you off the cold frozen ground.
+A layer of leaves or pine boughs keeps you off the cold frozen ground.

 Related Reading for Winter Camping & Survival

 - Brave Souls Shrug Off Sub-Zero Temps at Shanty Days

 - How Lake Effect Snow Affects the Great Lakes

 - Do We Have a Great Lakes Stonehenge?

 - 20 Things That Folks From Michigan Do, Know, or Say – Michigan Quiz